 Currency risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Qatari Riyal is effectively pegged to the United States Dollar and thus currency risk occurs only in respect of currencies other than the United States Dollar.
-The Group's exposure to currency risk is minimal, since most of the transactions are either in Qatari Riyal or in United States Dollar.
+The Group's exposure to currency risk is minimal, since most of the transactions are either in Qatari Riyal, or in United States Dollar.
+Other mainly include British Pound Sterling, Euro, Omani Riyal and Kuwaiti Dinar.